kaos/underpants/README.md

 =========================================================

 DISCLAIMER: This is not in any way to show how to use Pants, or recommended patterns of use.
 Provided here AS-IS.
-No gurantees of any kind.
+No gurantees of any kind, as this may break with any future release of Pants.

 This is a toy POC testing out the feasability of using the [Pants Build System](https://www.pantsbuild.org/) as a rule engine in your Python application.